minifiemj/accessibletablesR/README.md

 Run the function after all the definitions have been added using the adddefinition function.

-The arguments are optional.
+The parameters are optional.
 If a link to the contents page is not wanted on the definitions page set contentslink = “No”.
 If no gridlines are wanted on the definitions page then set gridlines = “No”.
 Column widths are set automatically but can be altered using colwid_spec.
 Extra columns can be provided.
 To do so, set extracols = “Yes” and create a dataframe called extracols_definitions in the global environment before running the definitionstab function.
 The extracols_definitions dataframe